UI customization with SwiftUI

 Customizing the map

-Ferrostar includes a map view based on MapLibre Native.
-This is configurable with a number of constructor parameters.
-If the existing customizations don’t work for you, first we’d love to hear why via an issue on GitHub!
-In the case that you want complete control though, the map view itself is actually not that complex.
+Ferrostar includes a map view built with the MapLibre SwiftUI DSL.
+This is designed to be fairly configurable, so if the existing customizations don’t work for you, we’d love to hear why via an issue on GitHub!

 Style